jc00ke/jc00ke.github.io/_drafts/primitive-obsession.md

 Spot the issue?

-The members of a set are a subset.
+Members of a set are a subset.
 A set's members, by definition, are unique from one another.
 An `Array` is not a collection that enforces uniqueness.
 Have you ever done the following?

 {% highlight ruby %}